 - It is a UNESCO World Heritage Site designated in 2013.

 - It is said that the name Amer is taken from Goddess Ambe (Meena Dynasty’s main deity).

 - A must visit fort for every history and art over.

 - Amer Fort is the residence palace of royal families.

 History of Amer Fort – Interesting Facts

 Amber Fort or Amer Fort Jaipur is located in Amer; a town located 11 Kilometres from Jaipur.
 The fort is located on the hill and is a major tourist attraction.
 Raja Alan Singh founded the settlement at Amer in 967 CE.
-He was a ruler from Chanda Clan of Meenas.
+He was a ruler from the Chanda Clan of Meenas.
 During the Kachawaha King of Amber, Raja Man Singh, the fort was built.
 And later on Jai Singh, Raja Maan Singh’s descendant expanded the structure.
 Over the next 150 years, the fort went through several modifications.
-The present Amer Fort which we see today was built in 16th century.
-A big portion of the palace was home of the kings.
-A much older portion, Kadimi Mahal is referred as the oldest surviving palace of India.
+The present Amer Fort which we see today was built in the 16th century.
+A big portion of the palace was home to the kings.
+A much older portion, the Kadimi Mahal is referred to as the oldest surviving palace of India.

 Amber Fort Jaipur – The Architectural and Mesmerizing Beauty

 The fort is constructed in red and white sandstones.
 Amber Fort is a wonderful example of Ancient Indian Architecture.
 The fort is a fine mixture of Rajput and Hindu architectural beauty.
 It also combines the artistic beauty of Muslim and Hindu architecture.
 The walls and the ceilings of the fort are beautifully ornamented.
 You will find several ancient paintings here.
 The fort has several gates divided into series every gate has a very incredible architectural and structural design.
 The fort has many places such as Sukh Mandir, Diwan – e- Aam, Sheesh Mahal, etc.